dfokina/tech-writing-portfolio/README.md

 # Tech Writing Portfolio - Darja Fokina

-This repository collects some of my writing samples for different personas.
+This repository collects some of my writing samples, catered for different personas.

 - [End User Guide on how to use warm call transfer feature](Sample%20-%20End%20user%20guide.pdf)
 - [API Documentation for developers](API%20documentation%20-%20API-initiated%20Interaction.png)